 Far East BRT's expertise

 Far East BRT’s consultant team has expertise in all key aspects of BRT planning, design, implementation, supervision, and operation.
-These include: project set-up, BRT stations (configuration, dimensions, architecture, signage & identity, spacing), BRT roadways and intersections, technical supervision of implementation, demand analysis & modeling, operational design & fleet requirements, costings, communications & outreach, impact analysis, ITS elements, modal integration, station area development, regulation & institutions, traffic management during construction, and impact analysis.
+These include: project set-up, BRT stations (configuration, dimensions, architecture, signage & identity, spacing), BRT roadways and intersections, technical supervision of implementation, demand analysis & modeling, operational design & fleet requirements, costings, communications & outreach, impact analysis, ITS elements, modal integration, station area development, regulation & institutions, traffic management during construction, impact analysis, and BRT station access planning.

 Far East BRT’s team have planned, developed, implemented and/or provided technical supervision of BRT systems in cities worldwide, including a lead role on projects and plans in many major Asian cities.

 Far East BRT has worked on the ongoing Ulaaanbaatar BRT planning and design throughout 2016 and up to May 2017.
 Some updates on the project are available at the following articles:Ulaanbaatar BRT plans and designs taking shape(November 2016) andSmart cards provide accurate, comprehensive data in Ulaanbaatar(May 2016).
 Far East BRT's preliminary BRT design during 2016-2017 including corridor selection, intersections and traffic circulation, BRT stations (types, locations, access, dimensions, configuration, and access), and operational approach, is guiding and defining the ongoing BRT implementation in Ulaanbaatar.

 Far East BRT has provided ongoing input to the Guiyang BRT planning, including corridor selection and BRT corridor design and planning, for more than a year.
 Although the project is still in planning stages, BRT corridors and designs with excellent potential have been identified and a preliminary design carried out.
 In February 2017 Guiyang opened an earlier-planned BRT corridor along a ring road.
 Far East BRT was not involved in the planning of this system but, as part of the ongoing BRT planning in Guiyang, is assisting the city and operators to help find ways to improve demand and operational performance in this system.